3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

     SELECT pub INTO secret FROM keys WHERE keyid = NEW.keyid;

     RDS_MAP.source := NEW.source;
-    -- FTS_MAP.source := NEW.source;
     RDS_MAP.fname := pgp_pub_encrypt(NEW.fname, secret);
-    -- Now we encrypt the rest of the columns RDS_MAP.lname := pgp_pub_encrypt(NEW.lname, secret);
+    RDS_MAP.lname := pgp_pub_encrypt(NEW.lname, secret);
     RDS_MAP.auth_drugs := pgp_pub_encrypt(NEW.auth_drugs::text, secret);
     RDS_MAP.description := pgp_pub_encrypt(NEW.description, secret);